pelias/documentation/getting-started/002-search.md

 * 101 Ymca Drive, Kannapolis, NC
 * 31440 Ymca Road, Washington, OH

-If you wanted to combine several data sources together, you would simply set `sources` to a comma separated list of desired source names.
-Note that the order of the comma separated values does not impact sorting order of the results.
-They are still sorted based on the linguistic match quality to `text` and distance from `focus`, if one was specified.
+If you wanted to combine several data sources together, set `sources` to a comma separated list of desired source names.
+Note that the order of the comma separated values does not impact sorting order of the results; they are still sorted based on the linguistic match quality to `text` and distance from `focus`, if you specified one.

 > [/v1/search?api_key={YOUR-KEY}&text=YMCA&___sources=osm,gn___](http://pelias.bigdev.mapzen.com/v1/search?api_key={YOUR_API_KEY}&text=YMCA&sources=oa)